 With an understanding to provide for quick responses for request of transfer, transmission etc., from the shareholders, the Company has a committee in the style of "Share Transfer Committee".

-The Share Transfer Committee oversees and reviews all the matters connected with Share Transfers, issue of duplicate share certificates and issues pertaining to non-receipt of dividend, non-receipt of annual reports etc.
+The Share Transfer Committee oversees and reviews all the matters connected with Share Transfers, issue of duplicate share certificates.

 Composition

 The Chairman and the Members of the Company are as under: